 Credit is awarded for International Baccalaureate courses for students with scores of 4 or better on higher level courses; subsidiary level courses are not considered for credit.

-Where appropriate to the student's program, credit is granted for military service school courses according to the Guidelines of the American Council on Education and for internship credit in recognition of appropriate work experience.
+Where appropriate to the student's program, credit is granted for military service school courses according to the Guidelines of the American Council on Education.

 TRANSFER CREDIT FOR CONTINUING STUDENTS